dhessenm/vagrant_dockerbakery/README.md

 ## Modifications
 It's up to you to make some modifications.

-You can change the Vagrant Box to any Ubuntu trusty Vagrant Box, just make sure VMware-Tools HGFS Support works
+You can change the Vagrant box to any Ubuntu trusty Vagrant box, just make sure VMware-Tools HGFS Support works.

-You can uncomment the line in Vagrantfile to automate the Dockerimage build, e.g. build an Ansible Dockerimage directly  with the first `vagrant up`
+You can uncomment the line in Vagrantfile to automate the Dockerimage build, e.g. build an Ansible Dockerimage directly  with the first `vagrant up`.
 ```
 #     machine1_config.vm.provision "shell", path: "provision/dockerbake/bake", args: "ansible"
 ```